FHU/2023-os-memes/_posts/2023-02-23-GreeneGunnar14-address-space-meme.md

 ---
-title:
+title:  Address Space
-author:
+author: cameron
-image:
+image: exception_handler_os.jpg
-chapter:
+chapter: 15
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Given an address space, if a process tries to access another space that was not assigned to it, the OS has exception handlers to deal with illegal usage of memory.